ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 The FVLib code is a library of advanced computational algorithms and numerical methods to solve partial differential equations (PDEs) within the **finite volume philosophy**.
 The project aims to deliver **high-accurate**, **high-performance**, and **high-efficient** simulations of a wide range of physics and mechanics problems in relevant industrial, environmental, and biomedical applications.

+The FVLib code is the result of years of dedication and passion for applied mathematics and scientific computing, and the ambition of pushing the limits of numerical simulation even further.

 ### Main features

-These are the main capabilities of the FVLib code:
+Below you can find the most relevant features of the FVLib code.

 ---